MatthewEppelsheimer/godspeed-react/README.md

 # Roadmap

-This is a labor of great passion.
+This is a labor of passion.
 I'm committed to building this through at least 1.6 as specified below.

 **Feature order and release version subject to change, natch.**